THARUNISWER/32-bit_Simple_risc/README.md

 # 32-bit_Simple_RISC
-A 32-bit processor in Logisim that with a 5-stage pipeline structure.
+A 32-bit processor in Logisim with a 5-stage pipeline structure.

 The various components of the processor can be found in `Simple_risc`.
 The following stages of the 5-stage pipeline were implemented:
 - Instruction Fetch (IF) stage